-111 The notation P(x, y) is the $x, y^{th}$ pixel of the image represented by matrix P, and 112 N is the size of the block (in general, N = 8).
-Equation (1) calculates DCT element $i, j^{th}$ 113 of the transformed image from the pixel value of the input image.
+The notation P(x, y) is for the x, y^{th} pixel of the image represented by matrix P, and N is the size of the block (in general, N = 8).
+Equation (1) calculates i, j^{th} DCT element of the transformed image from the pixel values of the input image.